oddbird/oddleventy/content/blog/2024/anchor-position-polyfill.md

   - CSS
   - Polyfill
 summary: |
-  Sponsor support for continued development of the
+  Our sponsors are supporting the continued development of the CSS Anchor Positioning Polyfill.
-  CSS Anchor Positioning Spec is making the Anchor Position Polyfill more useful.
   Here's a summary of the latest updates.
 ---